 Back in June, the electric car company and its partner Panasonic broke ground outside Reno for a multibillion-dollar "gigafactory."
 As the company described it to its shareholders, "processed ore from mines will enter by rail car on one side, and finished battery packs will exit on the other."
-But then it held out the possibility that it might break ground at other sites in California, Arizona, New Mexico and Texas too - and that the factory's ultimate location would depend on what kind of "relevant incentives" states put on the table.
+But then it held out the possibility that it might break ground at other sites in California, Arizona, New Mexico and Texas, too -- and that the factory's ultimate location would depend on what kind of "relevant incentives" states put on the table.
 The ante, Tesla said, would start at \$500 million.

 Instead of calling Tesla's bluff, Nevada shelled out \$1.25 billion in so-called economic development incentives, and a grateful Tesla agreed to make its batteries in the factory that it was already building.
 "The gigafactory will mean nearly \$100 billion in economic impact over the next 20 years," Gov. Brian Sandoval said when announcing the deal.
-The state's director of economic development, Steve Hill, added exuberantly that the deal would "allow every under employed person to reach full employment.
+The state's director of economic development, Steve Hill, added exuberantly that the deal would "allow every underemployed person to reach full employment.
 It will lift up everyone in the region.
 Property values will go up.
 The prosperity of the region will be materially changed."

 The reality is that incentives play little if any role in companies' location decisions, which are based on more fundamental factors like labor costs, the quality of the workforce, proximity to markets and access to suppliers.

 But companies have learned to game the process.
 Once they have decided on the best location, some even create a fictitious competition to extract whatever incentives they can from overzealous governments.
 Political scientist Kenneth Thomas, a leading expert on incentives, points out that "companies have learned that the site location decision is a great opportunity to extract rents from immobile governments, and invest considerable resources into doing just that."

 The Nevada deal is just the tip of the iceberg.
-California recently doled out more than \$400 million apiece in tax credits to Lockheed Martin and Northrop Grumman, while increasing its incentives to the film and media industries from \$100 million to \$400 million.
-Ini 2012, the state ranked second only to Texas, handing out an estimated \$3.8 billion in incentives.
+California recently doled out more than \$400 million in tax credits to Lockheed Martin and Northrop Grumman, while increasing its incentives to the film and media industries from \$100 million to \$400 million.
+The state ranks second only to Texas, handing out an estimated \$3.8 billion in incentives in 2012.
 According to the watchdog group, Good Jobs First, economic development megadeals (packages topping \$75 million each) hit a sky-high \$16 billion in 2013, on the heels of Washington state's eye-popping \$8.7 billion in incentives to Boeing.
 So far this year, states have given away another \$7 billion, including the \$2 billion Oregon handed over to Intel.
-Thomas estimates that state and local incentives doubled from about \$25 billion annually in the mid-1990s to more than \$50 billion in recent years.

 The \$1.25 billion Nevada is shelling out is a lot of money, but that's not the worst of it.
 Even more disturbing is the costs per job created.
-Under even the very best scenario - in which Nevada ends up with 6,500 jobs at the gigafactory and another 16,000 or so jobs that the plant stimulates across the economy - the state will end up having doled out more than \$55,000 per job created.
+Under even the very best scenario -- in which Nevada ends up with 6,500 jobs at the gigafactory and another 16,000 or so jobs that the plant stimulates across the economy -- the state will end up having doled out more than \$55,000 per job created.
 If the plant creates and stimulates fewer jobs, say 9,750 of them based on a more realistic multiplier for a battery plant, the state's bill jumps to more than \$130,000 a job.
-The payout out climbs to just under \$200,000 per job if we just consider the 6,500 or so jobs inside the gigafactory.
-But if Tesla's projections prove over-optimistic and the plant ends up employing only half that number (which some experts suspect), the subsidy could be as high as a whopping \$400,000 per job.
+The payout climbs to just under \$200,000 per job if we just consider the 6,500 or so jobs inside the gigafactory.
+But if Tesla's projections prove overoptimistic and the plant ends up employing only half that number (which some experts suspect), the subsidy could be as high as a whopping \$400,000 per job.